vmware-archive/node-examples/authenticate/README.md

 $ node index.js
 ```

-The application demonstrates configuring the Node.js GemFire client to use a local cluster.
-Doing a put of a key/value pair, fetching the value with a get using the key and finally deleting the key/value pair from GemFire.
+The script builds and deploys a security manager to the GemFire cluster, so clients must authenticate prior to accessing or performing any operations on the cluster.
+Having established credentials, the application performs a put of a key/value pair, fetching the value with a get using the key and finally deleting the key/value pair from GemFire.
 The application is not interactive.

 Example output: